railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 Find employee attendance details from their forms in :menuselection:`Human Resources --> Employees`.

-To get the detail of attendances from an employee's form in OpenERP, you can use the two available reports:
+To get the detail of attendances from an employee's form in OpenERP, you can use the available reports:

-*  :guilabel:`Print Attendance Error Report`

-*  :guilabel:`Print Attendances By Month`
+*  :guilabel:`Attendances By Month`

+*  :guilabel:`Attendances By Week`

+*  :guilabel:`Attendance Error Report`

-The first report highlights errors in attendance data entry.
+The last report highlights errors in attendance data entry.
-It shows you whether an employee has entered the time of entry or exit manually and the differences between the actual and expected sign out time and the time.
+It shows you whether an employee has entered the time of entry or exit manually and the differences between the actual and expected sign out time and the sign in time.

 The second report shows the attendance data for the selected month.